cwcyenk/data-science-entry-test/README.md

 Two test scenarios were invoked to test the update_dictionary function

 ## Solution for Question 4 (q4.py)
-A function to reverse a string and return the reversed string
+A function (string_reverse) to reverse a string and return the reversed string

-Two test scenarios were invoked to test the update_dictionary function
+Two test scenarios were invoked to test the string_reverse function

 ## Solution for Question 5 (q5.py)
-A function to check the divisibility of a number over a divisor using modulo.
+A function (check_divisibility) to check the divisibility of a number over a divisor using modulo.

+Two test scenarios were invoked to test the check_divisibility function

+## Solution for Question 6 (q6.py)
+A function (find_first_negative) to find and return the first negative number in a list.
+If no negative is found, return "No negatives".

-Two test scenarios were invoked to test the update_dictionary function
+Two test scenarios were invoked to test the find_first_negative function